milankinen/livereactload/README.md

-Here is an example `bin/watch` script that you can use (presuming that `browserify` and `watchify` has been installed locally) to watch your bundle changes:
+Here is an example `bin/watch` script that you can use (presuming that `browserify` and `watchify` have been installed locally) to watch your bundle changes:

     #!/bin/bash